navyakaushik7/Booth-Management-System-/README.md

 everything you need to run it, plus some notes on how it works and what I still need to double check.

-**Note on SMS:** this currently runs in "dev mode" — I don't have a live Twilio subscription yet, so instead of texting the OTP to your phone, the app shows the code directly on the login screen.
+**Note on SMS:** this currently runs in "dev mode".
+I don't have a live Twilio subscription yet, so instead of texting the OTP to your phone, the app shows the code directly on the login screen.
 Everything else (the actual login logic, sessions, ward isolation, etc.) works exactly the same